B. Conduct Associated With Personal Responsibility and Integrity

 11. Theft.
 Students may not intentionally or recklessly damage, or knowingly possess property other than his/her own without the consent of the owner, or intentionally impede recovery by the owner or College officials acting on behalf of the owner.
 Including, but not limited to:

 a.
-Attempted or actual theft of College property or services or property belonging to any member of the College community.
+Attempted or actual theft of College property or services or property belonging to any member of the College or outside community.

 b.
 The unauthorized possession of College property or property belonging to any member of the College community.